- Maternal Health

 - Supporting The Elderly

 Obstetric fistula are holes that form in a women’s bladder or rectum caused by obstructed labour during childbirth.
-Ethiopia has one of the highest rates of maternal mortality in the world with 10,000 new cases of fistula each year.
-In a county of 92 million, there are less than 1500 midwives trained to deal with this issue.
+Ethiopia has one of the highest rates of maternal mortality in the world.
+In 2017 The Ethiopian Ministry of Health estimated there are more than 36,000 women living in rural Ethiopia with obstetric fistula and that over 3,000 new cases occur each year.
+In a county of 102 million, there are approximately just 5,000 midwives trained to deal with this issue.

 ETHIOPIAID’S AIM: to increase access to quality maternal health and safe childbirth